antonioribeiro/twill-robots-txt/README.md

 ## Using authentication

-If you don't want to share a single username and password with everyone that will access your pages, you can configure the package to allow existing users, both on Twill (CMS) and/or Laravel (frontend), to use their own passwords to pass Basic Auth.
+If you don't want to share a single username and password with everyone that will access your pages, you can configure the package to allow existing users, both on Twill (CMS) and/or Laravel (frontend), to use their own passwords to pass Robots TXT.

 ## Installing